 A prevalent theory around WandaVision is that Wanda is somehow making the whole thing happen with her powers.
 That might explain what’s happening in the series with its mix of styles, ranging from black-and-white 50s sitcom to a full-on appearance of the comic book Scarlet Witch costume.
 Whether all of it’s taking place in her mind or in a new reality she’s created — as in House of M — remains to be seen.

 The MCU definitely seems to be building up a younger crop of heroes.
-There’s obviously Spider-Man, but we’ve also heard that Kate Bishop will make her debut in the Hawkeye show on Disney+.
-Plus, they made a point to bring kid genius Harley Keener from Iron Man 3 in Endgame.
+There’s obviously Spider-Man, but we’ve also heard that Kate Bishop will make her debut in the Hawkeye show on Disney+ and Ms. Marvel has her own Disney+ series on the way as well.
+Plus, they made a point to bring back the bright young Harley Keener from Iron Man 3 in Endgame.
 Perhaps he will carry on Stark’s legacy in his own way.
 Wiccan and Speed could easily fit into a younger team of Avengers like in the comics.

 It was later revealed in the comic Avengers: The Children’s Crusade that, before she attacked the Avengers, Wanda had traveled to Dr. Doom for help in bringing her sons back.
 He agreed, which resulted in her possession by immense powers that lead to her transgressions against her teammates.
 After a trip through time uncovered her mostly-forgotten memories, Wanda met the new versions of Tommy and Billy and attempted to start righting her wrongs.
 She has briefly worked with Vision since returning to active duty, but their overly complicated history has made those occasions few and far between.

-At this point, we don’t know a whole lot of specifics about WandaVision.
-It’s been described as a mix of classic sitcoms and more traditional MCU action, some of which we got a look at in the Super Bowl ad.
+At this point, there’s still a lot we don’t know about the specifics of what is occurring in WandaVision.
+It’s been described as a mix of classic sitcoms and more traditional MCU action, some of which we we’ve seen in the ads.
 In addition to the title characters, it will also feature established characters like Kat Dennings’ Darcy Lewis (Thor, Thor: The Dark World), Randall Park’s Agent Jimmy Woo (Ant-Man and the Wasp) and a grown-up Monica Rambeau (Captain Marvel), this time played by Teyonah Parris.

 Considering that Darcy is a new creation for the films, Jimmy Woo is very different than in the comics, and we don’t know how an adult Monica’s being handled yet, it’s tough to guess how they will play into the series.
 It is worth noting that Scarlet Witch and Vision both served with Rambeau on the Avengers at various points throughout Avengers history.
-Also, the sitcom setting sounds like a direct nod to the Wanda and Vision’s life in the mid-80s when they lived in Leonia, New Jersey, while the visuals also echo the 2016 Vision solo comic book series which found the synthezoid literally creating his own robot family.
-And there’s the matter of those two cribs we see Wanda and Vision standing over and the implications, based on the comics, on what could be occurring.
+Also, the sitcom setting sounds like a direct nod to the Wanda and Vision’s life as depicted in Marvel Comics in the mid-1980s, when they lived in Leonia, New Jersey, while the suburban visuals also echo the 2016 Vision solo comic book series, which found the synthezoid literally creating his own robot family.
+And of course there’s the matter of those two cribs we see Wanda and Vision standing over and the implications, based on the comics, of what could be occurring.

 Even without so many of the other direct comic book connections — Magneto, Wonder Man and all that magic (at least so far) — the show’s creators have an embarrassment of riches when it comes to themes already present.
 These characters have dealt with feeling like outsiders, bigotry, loss, death, survival and more than their fair share of murderous beings.
 Transferring that dynamic into a suburban setting will not only nicely refer back to the source material, but also build on the specific versions of these characters from the films.

 It will also be interesting to see how WandaVision sets up Wanda’s status in the all-new, all-different Marvel Cinematic Universe.
-Kevin Feige has said that she will officially take on the Scarlet Witch title in the series for the first time in the MCU, which that costume nod in the Super Bowl spot underlines.
-Her role in WandaVision and the events that occur within in it will then directly lead to her co-starring turn in the upcoming Doctor Strange In The Multiverse Of Madness, which is scheduled to bow on May 7, 2021.
+Kevin Feige has said that she will officially earn the name Scarlet Witch in the series for the first time in the MCU.
+And on top of that, her role in WandaVision and the events that occur within in it will then directly lead to her co-starring turn in the upcoming Doctor Strange In The Multiverse Of Madness.